One of the first things you do when registering a Twitter account is choosing a Twitter username.

 Below are 13 suggestions for finding the perfect Twitter handle even if your first choice is taken.

-Looking for ways to optimize your Twitter marketing strategy?
-Check out these 21 super stealth ways to get more followers on Twitter!
+And don't forget to grab your copy of our free infographic and learn the 21 super stealth ways to get more followers on Twitter!

 13 Ways to Find Good Twitter Usernames When Your 1st Choice is Taken